towolf/towolf.github.com/docs/PsychVideoCapture/PsychCamSettings.markdown

 The latency values computed here are based on the official camera specs.
-If the spec is wrong or inaccurate, then this value will be wrong or inaccurate as well, so use with caution\!
+If the spec is wrong or inaccurate, then this value will be wrong or inaccurate as well, so use with caution!